Tom-Zu/CS130A-research-topK/README.md

 ### Output includes

-sorted list of all items in space saving algorithm
+Sorted list of all items in space saving algorithm

-sorted list of all items by brute-force algorithm
+Sorted list of all items by brute-force algorithm

-average error and max error
+Average error and max error

-average runtime for space saving algorithm to process each item.
+Average runtime for space saving algorithm to process each item.

 ### Example output